coheff/alfred-git-hub/README.md

 # alfred-git-hub
 An Alfred GitHub workflow powered by Go.
-Search is currently limited to repositories (release v0.1.0) for now.
-Support for more [SearchTypes](https://docs.github.com/en/graphql/reference/enums#searchtype) will be added later.

 # Download
 Grab the the latest version from the [releases page](https://github.com/coheff/alfred-git-hub/releases/tag/v0.1.0).
 Double click workflow file to import into Alfred.